Jhalak151/Shell-scripting/README.md

----
-README
----
+## Assignment 1, Introduction to Software Systems

-# 1. Remove empty lines and Remove duplicates
+### 1. Remove empty lines and Remove duplicates
 To run the script:
 > ./q1.sh